- Wednesday 11 May 2016

 Mayor Mark Jamieson said council’s adopted Social Strategy set a target of increasing the contribution of community members volunteering within our region from one in five to one in four.

-“To assist in achieving this target, council provided free professional development and networking opportunities for the region’s dedicated volunteers at the Sunshine Coast Volunteer Expo on May 11,” Mayor Jamieson said.
+“To assist in achieving this target, council provided free professional development and networking opportunities for the region’s dedicated volunteers at the Sunshine Coast Volunteer Expo today (May 11),” Mayor Jamieson said.

-“The Expo also provides volunteer organisations and individuals an opportunity to connect and network and those interested in volunteering to find out the benefits.”
+“The Expo also provided volunteer organisations and individuals an opportunity to connect and network and those interested in volunteering to find out the benefits.”